How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a step stool.

 It wasn't the quickest fix but it wasn't difficult to do.

-Now they are perfect and ready to use in Minnie.
+Now they are perfect and ready to use in our tiny RV, Minnie.

-I know that not everyone wants to build upholstered storage ottomans, or even has the equipment needed to make them.
+I know that not everyone wants to build ottomans with storage, or even has the equipment needed to make them.
 I totally get it.